tlevine/intherooms/readme.md

 6. Tom may request Addicaid's help for writing test fixtures and for other less specialized tasks.
 7. Consider telling In The Rooms about the MVP as a way to convince them that it will be useful for them to provide Addicaid with the data.
+(Addicaid had already contacted In The Rooms about getting the data, but they didn't hear back or something.)

 ## About In the Rooms
 In the Rooms is run by